Milk Paint vs Chalk Paint: What’s Right For You?

 Click here to subscribe

-Check out my comparison of chalk paint vs acrylic paint here.
-Learn what is the difference between chalk paint and regular paint here.
+Check out my comparison posts of chalk paint vs acrylic paint and mineral paint vs chalk paint here, and learn what is the difference between chalk paint and regular paint here.

 kilz, waverly and country chic chalk paints